15minutOdmora/Speedometer/README.md

 **Attributes:**

-- fps: We set this if we know the frames per second of the video, if not set it uses the cv2 method for reading the fps(prone for errors).
+- fps: We set this if we know the frames per second of the video, if not set it uses the cv2 method for reading the fps(prone to errors).
 - roi: Region Of Interest, this is used by the ObjectTracking class and is set by a pair of points(upper left corner and bottom left corner of the roi rectangle)
-- resize: Pre set to (640, 360), this is used for resizing the video, making it smaller improves the speed of object tracking
+- resize: Pre-set to (640, 360), this is used for resizing the video, making it smaller improves the speed of object tracking
 - rotate: For rotating the video frames, timer only works on objects moving horrizontaly, this is used if the video feed is capturing objects moving vertically
-- display: Pre set to True, if the video feed should be displayed to the screen
+- display: Pre-set to True, if the video feed should be displayed to the screen

 **Methods:**